KadhirTheEngineer/kadhirV-portfolio/README.md

 "whats better than a 10x dev? a 10x dev who knows how to use AI" - some wise guy

-i am not a 10x yet but ill get that title some day
+i am not a 10x yet but ill get that title some day.

 ## Getting Started